OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 # Run Office Scripts with Power Automate

 [Power Automate](https://flow.microsoft.com) lets you add Office Scripts to a larger, automated workflow.
 You can use Power Automate do things like add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.

+## Getting started

 If you are new to Power Automate, we recommend visiting [Get started with Power Automate](/power-automate/getting-started).
-There, you can learn more about automating your workflows across multiple services.
+There, you can learn more about all the automation possibilities available to you.
+The documents here focus on how Office Scripts work with Power Automate and how that can help improve your Excel experience.

-> [!IMPORTANT]
-> Currently, you can't run Office Scripts from a [shared flow](/power-automate/share-buttons).
-Only the user who created a script can run it, even through Power Automate.

-## Getting started

 To begin combining Power Automate and Office Scripts, follow the tutorial [Start using scripts with Power Automate](../tutorials/excel-power-automate-manual.md).
 This will teach you how to create a flow that calls a simple script.
 After you've completed that tutorial and the [Automatically run scripts with automated Power Automate flows](../tutorials/excel-power-automate-trigger.md) tutorial, return here for detailed information about connecting Office Scripts to Power Automate flows.